 Unlike the ceramic tiles, the flooring is more water-resistant.
 Also, it is highly resistant to abrasion, scouring, pounding, scuffing, and can withstand the stress from heavy laundry appliances.
 In addition to that, the tiles have a relatively high stain resistance due to their significantly high water resistance.
-Like ceramic tiles, the surface of porcelain tile can pose a considerable risk to slip and fall when wet.
-Thus you should apply an anti-slip coating to counter the effect.
+Like ceramic tiles, the surface of porcelain tiles can pose a considerable risk of slipping and falling when wet.
+Thus, you should apply an anti-slip coating to counter the effect.

-A luxury vinyl tile (LVT) is another flooring option that you can consider apart from the ceramic and porcelain tile flooring.
-It consists of ultra-fused layers of vinyl backing with a high tech 3-D printing to make it simulate some of the high-end flooring materials such as stone and wood.
-Moreover, the flooring will incorporate the beauty of nature into your room space with its composite properties.
+Luxury vinyl tiles (LVT) is another flooring option that you can consider apart from the ceramic and porcelain tile flooring.
+It consists of ultra-fused layers of vinyl backing with high-tech 3-D printing to simulate some of the high-end flooring materials such as stone and wood.
+Moreover, the flooring incorporates the beauty of nature into your room space with its composite properties.

-The outer synthetically made protective layer of the LVT make the flooring water-resistant, stain-resistant, and scratch-resistant.
-The flooring has the potential of handling high moisture and humidity that is of much concern in the laundry room.
-The protective layer also helps to resist heavy foot traffic in the laundry room and any possible pounding that can lead to denting.
+The synthetically made outer layer of the LVT makes the flooring water-resistant, stain-resistant, and scratch-resistant.
+The flooring can handle high moisture and humidity that is of much concern in the laundry room.
+The protective layer also helps to withstand heavy foot traffic in the laundry room and any possible pounding that can lead to denting.

 When it comes to maintenance, you can easily clean luxury vinyl tile through dry dust cleaning.
-You can also use wet mopping with cleaning solutions such as detergents in water, and occasional finishing using an acrylic sealer.
+You can also use wet mopping with cleaning solutions such as detergents in water and occasional finishing using an acrylic sealer.
 With proper maintenance practices, luxury vinyl tiles can last for up to 30 years.
-Therefore, if you’ve ever thought of a thicker, quieter, softer and more insulating flooring material, then, you got a perfect match.
+Therefore, if you’ve ever thought of a thick, noise-proof, soft, and insulating flooring material, you got a perfect match.
 In addition to the benefits, you can install your luxury vinyl tiles on the existing flooring with ease if you are a DIY lover.
 When the tiles get damaged, you can easily replace them.

 4. Sheet vinyl

 It is the most cost-effective vinyl flooring.
-Unlike luxury vinyl tiles, sheet vinyl comes in large sheets which are glued down on the laundry floor.
+Unlike luxury vinyl tiles, sheet vinyl comes in large sheets, which you glue down on the laundry floor.
 Sheet vinyl is highly water-resistant, stain-resistant, and water-resistant.
 You only need to sweep or dry-mop to keep it clean.
-The flooring provides insulation against sound and cold but more prone to denting or tear from sharp gadgets that fall on its surface.
+The flooring provides insulation against sound and cold, but it is prone to denting or tear from sharp gadgets that fall on its surface.
 When damaged, you should replace the entire sheet.

-Unlike the luxury vinyl tile that can last from 10 years to 30 years, sheet vinyl can only last for about 5 to 20 years.
-If you are a DIY enthusiast, installation of the sheet vinyl flooring is never a walk in the park.
+Unlike the luxury vinyl tile that can last from 10 years to 30 years, sheet vinyl can only last 5 to 20 years.
+If you are a DIY enthusiast, installing sheet vinyl flooring is never a walk in the park.
 It’s the most tedious task if done by one person.
 During installation, you should also take care not to tear off the flooring from the cut corners.
 Not to mention, sheet vinyl may contain volatile organic compounds (VOC).

-Stone tiles come in a variety of shapes and sizes made of marble, travertine, limestone, among other types.
+Stone tiles come in various shapes and sizes made of marble, travertine, limestone, among other types.
 The flooring material is resistant to denting, scouring, scuffing, and pricking with 20 years up to lifetime durability.

 Due to the luxurious look and indestructibility, the market price for the precious material is on a rising trend.
-And as a result, you will pay more for stone tiles as compared to other flooring options, but its value will pay off by increasing your home resale value.
+As a result, you will pay more for stone tiles than other flooring options, but their value will pay off by increasing your home resale value.

 When it comes to maintenance practices, all you need is to dry-sweep and wet-mop the floor surface with an effective stone-specific cleaner of your choice.
 You’ll also need baking powder to scrub the floor surface, water to clean the surface, and a stone sealant to seal the pores and make the surface more water-resistant.

-Like the ceramic and porcelain tile, stone tile surface is cold, hard, and slippery.
-In light of this, you can install textured stone tiles or install a floor heating system to keep you warm underfoot when in the laundry room.
+Like the ceramic and porcelain tile, the stone tile surface is cold, hard, and slippery.
+In light of this, you can install textured stone tiles or install an underfloor heating system to keep the laundry room warm.

 6. Laminate flooring

-The flooring is a 100% synthetically made flooring material that has won the attention of many homeowners with its relatively low market price.
+The flooring is 100% synthetic.
+It has won the attention of many homeowners with its relatively low market price.
 Laminate flooring is relatively water-resistant and can withstand abrasion, high foot traffic, and pounding, thus making it ideal even for public spaces.

-It consists of a wear layer, printed paper layer, wood-based core, and a backer paper.
-The printed paper presents an appearance similar to some real high-end flooring options such as wood plank and stone.
+It consists of a wear layer, printed paper layer, wood-based core, and backer paper.
+The printed paper appears similar to some real high-end flooring options, such as wood plank and stone.
 Thanks to the technology that has made the image nearly indiscriminate.

 At times, choosing the right flooring option for your laundry room may not be an easy task.
 More so when bogged down with the intricacies of flooring and interior décor.
-Thus, we made the above list of the flooring options to help you choose the best and water-resistant flooring material from the many overwhelming options in the market.
-As if that not enough, we’ve also highlighted some of the worst flooring materials for your laundry room.
+Thus, we made the above list of the flooring options to help you choose the best water-resistant flooring material for your laundry room.